Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Empirical Study of Signature Abstraction

-\textbf{FPs of Self-destruct Abusing.} In the existing scanners, only \slither~detects the misuse of self-destruct, which is called suicidal detection.
-In total, \slither~reports 46 cases of suicidal via its built-in rule --- as long as function \codeff{selfdestruct} is used, no matter what the context is, \slither~will report it.
+For \textbf{SIG10}, we extract this signature from FPs of tools.
+In the existing scanners, only \slither~detects the misuse of self-destruct, which is called suicidal detection.
+In total, \slither~reports \todo{54} cases of suicidal via its built-in rule --- as long as function \gram{SelfDestruct} is used, no matter what the context is, \slither~will report it.
 Obviously, the \slither's rule is too simple and too general.
-It mainly works for directly calling \codeff{selfdestruct} without any permission control or conditions of business logic --- under such circumstance (11 out of 46), the \slither~rule can help to detect the abusing.
-In practice, in most cases (35 out of 46) \codeff{selfdestruct} is called with the \codeff{admin} or \codeff{owner} permission control or under some strict conditions in business logic.
-For example, \codeff{selfdestruct} is indeed required in the business logic of the CB8 in Fig.~\ref{fig:evaluation:fp7}, as the owner wants to reset the contract via calling \codeff{selfdestruct} after the transactions in a period are all done and the contract is not active (i.e., the condition at line 2).
-Note that parameter \codeff{burn} is just padded to call \codeff{selfdestruct} in a correct way.
-Hence, we summarize the \textbf{DM10}, \emph{adding a strict condition control or a self-defined modifier for identity check when using \codeff{selfdestruct}}.
+It mainly works for directly calling \gram{SelfDestruct} without permission control or conditions of business logic --- under such circumstance (\todo{3} out of \todo{54}), the \slither~rule can help to detect the abusing.
+In practice, in most cases (\todo{51} out of \todo{54}) \gram{SelfDestruct} is called with the \codeff{admin} or \codeff{owner} permission control or under some strict conditions in business logic.
+For example, \gram{SelfDestruct} is indeed required in the business logic at line 2 of \autoref{fig:evaluation:fp7}.
+As the owner wants to stop the service of the contract via calling \gram{SelfDestruct}, after the transactions are all done, the contract becomes inactive.
+Note that parameter \codeff{burn} is just padded to call \gram{SelfDestruct} in a correct way.
+Hence, we summarize the \textbf{SIG10}, adding a strict condition control or a self-defined modifier for identity check when using \gram{SelfDestruct}.

-The precisions of these exiting scanners on \totalContract are shown in Table \ref{tab:old_rq1} in Appendix.
-More details can be found at the website of the benchmark.
-As we audit the FPs and understand the rules of the existing scanners, we show the rules of existing scanners in Table~\ref{tab:refined_rules} in Appendix.
-In Table \ref{tab:rdr_dm}, we show the summarized RDRs with the corresponding DMs. {\emph{In brief, for a vulnerability type, we choose the rule of the tool, which yields a better recall, and combine this rule with the corresponding DMs.}} For example, for reentrancy, we find the rule of \slither yields a better recall, the RDR is based on the \slither's rule and then integrated with DM1 to DM5.